lilakk/BooookScore/README.md

 # Compute BooookScore

-`python3 scripts/get_booookscore.py --model MODEL --chunk_size CHUNK_SIZE --summary_strategy SUMMARY_STRATEGY`
+`python3 scripts/get_booookscore.py --input_path INPUT_PATH`

-- SUMMARY_STRATEGY should be either "hier" or "inc".
+- `input_path` should be set to a json file with book names as keys and final summaries as values (e.g., any file ending with `-cleaned.json` in the `summaries` folder).
+- GPT-4 annotations will be saved to a file with the same name as the input file in the `gpt4_annotations` directory.

 # Note

-- GPT-4 annotations will be uploaded soon after some reformatting.
+- GPT-4 annotations for existing summaries will be uploaded soon after some reformatting.
 - Files with intermediate summaries for incremental updating will be uploaded after some reformatting.

 # Cite